-As a Manufacturing and Technical Services Engineer, Prakash (PK) Subramanian spends his day working as a problem solver.
-From testing out machines when orders come in to providing support for the Crispin software, PK is one of the people clients reach out to when they need help troubleshooting an issue.
+As a Technical Services Engineer, Prakash (PK) Subramanian spends his day working as a problem solver.
+From testing out machines when orders come into providing support for the Crispin software, PK is one of the people clients reach out to when they need help troubleshooting an issue.
 “I really enjoy the customer interaction aspect of the job.
 It’s nice to be able to talk to our clients regularly and help them with any problems they may encounter.”

 Another part of what PK appreciates about working at Crispin is the unique blend of working in both the broadcasting and IT fields.
 “Working here is kind of like looking into another window of the IT world.
 The industry is always changing and everyone has their own way of doing things to get to the same end result.
 It keeps things exciting.”